Wisconsin driver’s ed grant OPEN — apply NOW!

 • Use the Wisconsin DMV online system to schedule a road test at your preferred location, date, and time.

-Grant & fee reminder
+Grant and fee reminder

 Test day